input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

           "https://www.w3.org/ns/did/v1"
         ]
       ```
-- Depending on the verification method types and services types in the DID document, additional entries MUST be added to the `@context`, such as:
+- Depending on the verification method types and services types in the DID document, additional entries MUST be added to the `@context` after "https://www.w3.org/ns/did/v1", such as:
     - For verification method type `"JsonWebKey2020"`, add `"https://w3id.org/security/suites/jws-2020/v1"`
     - For service type `"DIDCommMessaging"`, add `"https://didcomm.org/messaging/contexts/v2"`
     - For service type `"LinkedDomains"`, add "https://identity.foundation/.well-known/did-configuration/v1"
+- If the user added more services' types not covered in the above list, he is responsible for adding their corresponding contexts in the `context` list.
+If there is a list of context strings associated to the DID, the resolver MUST append it to the end of the `@context` constructed so far.
 - For each key that does not have usage `MASTER_KEY` nor `REVOCATION_KEY`, we create an object in the `verificationMethod` field.
 For each object:
     - The `id` is the key id prepended by the DID received as input and a `#` character separating the strings.
 For instance, for an identifier `key-1`, and `d` equals to `did:prism:abs` we will obtain the `id` equal to `did:prism:abs#key-1`
     - If the `curve` field value associated to the key is `SECP256K1_CURVE_NAME`